 But many of them have reported that often their workers are not in the network area or the job involves such minute detailing that it consumes a lot of time of staff in the office to keep them informed.

-Does this field service management challenge resonate with you?
+Does this field service management challenges resonate with you?

-Usually messaging applications on personal devices does not work in maintaining real-time communication with the team as it lacks accountability.
+Usually, messaging applications on personal devices do not work in maintaining real-time communication with the team as it lacks accountability.

-A field service management software usually has a web interface for office users and mobile app interface for technicians in the field.
-The software is used as a mechanism to send, receive, and share information in real-time between on-site field service technicians and executives in the office.
+A field service management system usually has a web interface for office users and a mobile app interface for technicians in the field.
+The software is used as a mechanism to send, receive, and share information in real time between on-site field service technicians and executives in the office.
 And since it is official, you can create your own standards for communication and ensure its compliance.

 5. Reduced Team Efficiency